alexleeds/ai-abstract-animation/README.md

-# audiovisualizer
+# AI Debate Animation

+This animator is based on the instructions and original repo referenced here:
-"How To Create A 3D Audio Visualizer Using Three.js" YouTube tutorial project files https://youtu.be/qDIF2z_VtHs
+"How To Create A 3D Audio Visualizer Using Three.js" YouTube tutorial and project files by Wael Yasmina: https://youtu.be/qDIF2z_VtHs

 1. Clone the repository;
 2. Open the folder in Visual Studio Code;